directvt/vtm/doc/apps.md

 ### UI Shadows as SGR attribute

+The built-in terminal supports for in-cell UI shadows, specified using a colon-separated subparameter of the SGR 2 (faint) attribute.

+- `ESC [` 2 : n `m`
+  where n=0-255 is a bit field to specify shadows inside the cell.

-The built-in terminal supports the output of UI shadows using the subparameters of the SGR 2 (faint) attribute separated by a colon.
-The subparameter is a decimal integer from 0 to 255, the value of which corresponds to the state of the bits of the so-called "shadow cube" of size 3x3: In the center is the shaded cell, and around it are the shading cells.
+The subparameter is a decimal integer from 0 to 255, the value of which corresponds to the state of the bits representing cells around the cell: In the center is the shaded cell, and around it are the shading cells.
 The presence of shading cells corresponds to a bit value of 1, the absence - to a bit value of 0.

 Every bit "drops the shadow" inside the "central" cell:
 ```